 At Freedom Mortgage, we typically service the loans we originate.
 This means that if you get a loan with Freedom Mortgage, you will make your monthly payments to Freedom Mortgage.

 Freedom Mortgage also acquires the rights to service portfolios of mortgages from other mortgage servicing companies.
 If your mortgage was recently acquired by Freedom Mortgage, you can learn more by visiting our Welcome page.

 Why do mortgage lenders sell their mortgages?

-Mortgage lenders often sell the mortgages they originate to get money to make new loans to new customers.
-The system of selling mortgages to buyers and investors helps ensure there is "liquidity" in the home loan market, which means lenders have enough money to give mortgages to every person who wants and qualifies for a mortgage loan.
+Mortgage lenders often sell the mortgages they originate to make money in order to fund loans for new customers.
+The system of selling mortgages to buyers and investors helps ensure there is "liquidity" in the home loan market, which means that lenders have enough money to give mortgages to every person who wants and qualifies for a mortgage loan.

-The system of selling mortgages has benefits for homebuyers and homeowners as well as mortgage lenders and investors.
-If your mortgage originator has the money to give you a loan, it may be because they sold another loan they originated.
+The system of selling mortgages has benefits for homebuyers and homeowners, as well as mortgage lenders and investors.
+If your mortgage originator has the money to give you a loan, it may be because they sold another loan that they originated.

-At Freedom Mortgage, we typically keep the mortgages we originate rather than selling them.
+At Freedom Mortgage, we typically service the mortgages we originate.
 That’s because we are dedicated to making you a customer for life!